 What is Osteopathy?

 Osteopathy is a gentle manual therapy that seeks to promote the harmonic functioning of the body's structure.
-Like an orchestra playing a symphony, a body that is 'in tune' will be best able to express health.
+Like an orchestra playing a symphony, a body that is 'in tune' expresses health.

 Treatment involves gentle compression and stretch of the tissues (i.e. muscles, joints, organs, fascia), often in coordination with specific muscular contraction from the client themselves, to promote normal tissue tone, circulation, and mobility.
 Though most commonly people seek osteopathic treatment to address pain or mobility issues, the whole-body approach of osteopathy can also support digestive, reproductive, and mental health.
 Osteopathy is an excellent compliment to other therapeutic approaches.